Guides

 How search works

-The GNO retrieval pipeline end to end — BM25, vector, query expansion, fusion, and reranking.
+The GNO retrieval pipeline end to end — BM25, vector, opt-in graph expansion, fusion, and reranking.

 GNO’s hybrid search is not magic.
 It’s a deliberate pipeline of proven retrieval techniques composed to give you accurate results whether you search for exact terms or conceptual matches.